 Let your family know about the move

 Practice some of that famous military discipline and remain confident at all times.
 Answer all the questions and try to make some small compromises but never bring the necessity of the relocation into question.
-It is what it is, after all, and everyone is going to have to adjust to it.
-It is understandable if you don’t want to go through all of that but it really is the best option.
-Otherwise, keeping the information about relocation under lock and key might create some long-lasting resentments.
+It is what it is, after all, and everyone will have to adjust to it.
+It is understandable if you don’t want to go through all that, but it is the best option.
+Otherwise, keeping the information about relocation under lock and key might create some long-lasting resentment.
 And you don’t really want to have to deal with them.

 Another thing that you need to do as soon as you know about the relocation is to book professional movers.
-You are going to need their services in any case and booking early will all but guarantee the date and time that you want.
+You will need their services in any case, and booking early will guarantee the date and time you want.
 You will also have much more time to deal with other matters if you get into the “relocation mood” early.
-Speaking of time, your movers can save you quite a bit of it.
+Speaking of time, your movers can save you quite a bit.
 If you have a lot of items to pack and not the time for it, simply hire their packing services and focus on other matters.
 Coordinate your relocation with your movers and ask them for moving advice specific to your situation.
 They are the experts, after all, and their advice will always be right on point.

 Determine your moving budget and create an ultimate moving checklist

 For example, let’s say that you want to renovate your new place once you get there.
-You are going to have to move your furniture and other belongings out of the way multiple times in order to do so.
-But if you rent a military storage unit where you will place your items, for the time being, it becomes much more convenient.
+You will have to move your furniture and other belongings out of the way multiple times to do so.
+But if you rent a military storage unit where you will place your items, it becomes much more convenient for the time being.
 Having a set budget will allow you to consider these options.
 Or discard the ones that you can’t afford.

 Gather moving boxes and pack seasonal items well in advance

 If you are doing the packing on your own, you are going to need some containers.
-Moving boxes are really easy to come by, you can simply visit your local stores and ask if they have some to spare.
+Moving is easy to come by; you can simply visit your local stores and ask if they have some to spare.
 Mention that you are in the military or, even better, wear your uniform, and you will have plenty of free boxes in no time.
-Use these boxes to pack all of your seasonal items as soon as possible.
+Use these to pack all of your seasonal items as soon as possible.
 Doing this early will allow you to save time later on.
 You are not going to need those items anytime soon, anyway.

-Contact utility providers in order to properly organize a military relocation
+Contact utility providers to properly organize a military relocation